Thomas Davis Sr.: Personal life

-Davis married Kelly Davis in March 2008 and the couple has four children.
+Davis married Kelly Davis in March 2008 and the couple has four children, Skyy, Denim, Thomas Jr. and Mattison.
 Their wedding was featured on WEtv's "Platinum Weddings."
-In March 2024, the couple separated, with Kelly alleging that Davis had “illicit sexual conduct with at least six” other women during their marriage.
-In September 2025, his estranged wife was arrested for allegedly assaulting one of the women he had had an affair with.
+In 2025, the couple officially finalized their divorce after being separated for several years.

 Davis is an Evangelical Christian.
 Davis' cousin, Robert Davis, played wide receiver in the NFL.
 In November 2024, Davis’ son Thomas Jr. committed to Notre Dame’s 2026 class as a linebacker.